webbati/wn-docs/console/setup-maintenance.md

 ## Run database migrations

-The `winter:up` command will perform a database migration, creating database tables and executing seed scripts, provided by the system and [plugin version history](../plugin/updates).
+The `winter:up` (or `migrate`) command will perform a database migration, creating database tables and executing seed scripts, provided by the system and [plugin version history](../plugin/updates).
 The migration command can be run multiple times - it will only execute a migration or seed script once, which means only new changes are applied.

 ```bash
 php artisan winter:up
 ```

+>**NOTE:** The migration command supports the [`--isolated`](https://laravel.com/docs/11.x/artisan#isolatable-commands) flag for ensuring that only one instance of the command can be run at a time in a multi-server environment.

 The inverse command `winter:down` will reverse all migrations, dropping database tables and deleting data.
 Care should be taken when using this command.
 The [plugin refresh command](../console/plugin-management#refresh-a-plugin) is a useful alternative for debugging a single plugin.